 With their history, these dogs have earned a a place on the top 10 most dangerous dogs list and are banned in a large number of states and municipalities across the US, largely erasing their history of being known as a nanny dog.

 They carry a contagious zest for life which always brightens your day.
 Had a rubbish day in work?
 Nothing will beat that smile that welcomes you through the door.

 Pits are intelligent and love to please.
 This makes them trainable and obedient; this is actually their downfall.
 Pitties will do whatever you ask them to, this is how they get themselves into the wrong hands.
 If you train them to collect the mail, they will.
 If you train them to fight, they will.

 Whilst we have mentioned that they are a type of dog, we need to get specific with regards to purebreds, mixed breeds and hybrids.
-American Pitbull Terriers are a type of Pitbull too.
-We will now discuss the various breeds and mixed breeds which fall under this classification to help you understand.
+American pit bull terriers are a type of pit bull too.
+We will now discuss the various pit bull breeds and types of pit bulls which fall under this classification to help you understand.

 The APBT is a purebred dog, but, due to its checkered past is not recognized by the American Kennel Club.